Jayzhong/LiteVault/docs/architecture/data_model_v1.md

 | `item_id` | UUID | No | - | Item reference |
 | `tag_id` | UUID | No | - | Tag reference |
 | `created_at` | TIMESTAMPTZ | No | NOW() | When tag was applied |

+> **Note:** V1 primarily uses the `items.tags` array for simplified read/write.
+This junction table is maintained for potential V2 normalization but may not be the primary source of truth in V1.

 **Constraints:**
 ```sql